-For central AC units, Mejean recommends checking it every 30 to 60 days to see if it's dirty or dusty—lifestyle makes a big difference, since people who have kids or pets might have to change it every month, while those who don't have too many visitors or animals might only need to swap it out every two to three months.
-Mejean recommends pleated filters since they can trap dirt and dust more efficiently.
+For central AC units, Mejean recommends checking the filter every 30 to 60 days to see if it's dirty or dusty—lifestyle makes a big difference, since people who have kids or pets might have to change it every month, while those who don't have too many visitors or animals might only need to swap it out every two to three months.
+Mejean recommends pleated filters which trap dirt and dust more efficiently.

-For window, wall-mounted, or portable units, you can open the air conditioner according to the manufacturer's instructions and remove the filter to clean.
-“Dust off the filter and rinse with lukewarm soapy water, then dry,” says Giacomo Calzavara, Managing Director of JMATEK North America, which is a licensee of Honeywell portable cooling products.
-“After the filter is completely dry, place it back in the unit.
-I would recommend cleaning every two weeks.”
+For a window, wall-mounted, or portable air conditioner, open the air conditioner according to the manufacturer's instructions and remove the filter to clean.
+"I would recommend cleaning every two weeks," says Giacomo Calzavara, Managing Director of JMATEK North America, a licensee of Honeywell portable cooling products.
+To clean: "Dust off the filter, rinse it with lukewarm, soapy water.
+After letting the filter dry completely, place it back in the unit."

-Weak airflow, icy coils, and leakages in all types of units could indicate that there’s blockage in your air conditioner or your filter is clogged.
-Leaks in a central air conditioner could also suggest its pumps and tubes might be damaged or blocked, which will mean it's time to call in expert help.
-“Freon does not wear out and will last forever,” says Mejean.
-“If the Freon levels are low, it's leaking out.”
-If that's the case, you'll need to have a professional come in and inspect the cause of the leak in the central or window air conditioning unit.
+Know when to call a professional.
+Leaks in a central air conditioner could also suggest its pumps and tubes might be damaged or blocked, which will mean it's time to call in a pro.
+"Freon does not wear out and will last forever, so if the Freon levels are low, it's leaking out," Mejean says.
+"If that's the case, you'll need to have a professional come in and inspect the cause of the leak in the central or window air conditioning unit."